-As the owner of a classic car, we know you’ll want to look after your pride and joy.
-Find out what you need to know to get the right cover that you and your classic car deserve.
+As the owner of a classic car, you’ll want to take the best care of your pride and joy and get help quickly if something goes wrong.
+Find out how to get the right classic car breakdown cover that you and your beloved motor deserve.

 Some breakdown providers won’t cover cars that are more than 15-20 years old, but others will protect cars of any age.
 Specialist classic car breakdown cover is also an option, although it’s likely to cost more than standard breakdown cover.

 If your pride and joy suffers a mechanical failure, having classic car cover in place could keep your majestic motor on the road.

 What levels of classic car breakdown cover are there?

 The levels of car breakdown insurance for older cars are like those for newer cars.
 However, it’s important to check whether there are any age restrictions on the policy.

 - Roadside is the most basic level and covers you if you break down away from home.
 If your car can’t be fixed at the roadside, it will usually be towed to a nearby garage.

 - Home start gives you additional cover if your car won’t start at your home address – or very close to your home.